hantsy/angularjs-springmvc-sample-boot/README.md

-*The detailed steps will be added in the wiki pages of this project.*
+*The detailed steps will be added in the wiki pages of this project soon.*